oresat/low-gain-radio/docs/Test_Plan_Sputnik_Capstone.md

 The system controller is the guardian of the system.
 It is present to ensure that the system is functioning correctly and that if any unintended event causes component latch-up or system errors, the system can be cycled or rebooted to return stability.
 This control system is the other half of the project.
 Eventually, this system will consist of a radiation hardened microcontroller (ATMegaS128) with supporting radiation hardened LDO.
 For the purpose of prototyping, the controller is a standard, off-the-shelf ATMega128 chip.

 To test the control system, a method to simulate a latch-up event will be used to trigger the watchdog into action.
-Outlined is the kwox lock-up test.
-In this test, the crystal on the kwox will be shorted to cause an error in the radio system.
-The ATMega should sense that the radio is no longer functioning properly and trigger the reset line on the kwox to initiate a reboot.
+Outlined is the kw0x lock-up test.
+In this test, the crystal on the kw0x will be shorted to cause an error in the radio system.
+The ATMega should sense that the radio is no longer functioning properly and trigger the reset line on the kw0x to initiate a reboot.

                           |                              |
 ------------------------- | ---------------------------- |